Florida Rental Agreement

 Florida Required Lease Disclosures

-• Dangers of Radon Gas (required for all leases) – Florida leases must disclose potential dangers of radon gas on the property to help protect tenants.
+• Dangers of Radon Gas (required for all leases) – Florida leases must warn tenants about the potential dangers of radon gas on the property.

-• Security Deposit Holdings (required for some leases) – When a Florida landlord manages 5 or more individual rental units, he must disclose where any security deposit is held, any information about accruing interest, and give the tenant a specific state-provided notice about handling of security deposits.
+• Security Deposit Holdings (required for some leases) – Florida landlords managing 5 or more individual rental units, must disclose details about where any security deposit is held.
+This includes information about accruing interest, plus a specific state-provided notice about handling of security deposits.

 To learn more about required disclosures in Florida, click here.